 The entire modular project is always published to a single eBook.
 The TOCs of the master module and all child modules are integrated in the single TOC of the eBook.

-PDF and RTF:
+PDF and DOCX: